Dinozafre/Freelencer-leaders/README.md

-This images library for HitmanWoa, all Freelancer suspects variatins exist in the game
+This images library for Hitman WoA, all Freelancer suspects variatins exist in the game on screenshots